thomasclarke1969/documentation/android/guides/parse.md

 # Parse Integration
-[Layer-Parse-Android-Example](https://github.com/layerhq/Layer-Parse-Android-Example) is a sample application highlighting how to integrate the Layer communications platform with a Parse backend.
+[Layer-Parse-Android-Example](https://github.com/layerhq/Layer-Parse-Android-Example) is a sample application highlighting how to integrate the Layer communications platform with Parse to handle user management.
 It presents a very simple example of a chat app.

 ## Setup